DCAN-Labs/biceps_cmdln/docs/source/index.rst

 |
 | **Flag Key/Value Pairs:**
 |
+Each of the following arguments are formatted as key/value pairs where the flag should always be followed a value describing what action should be applied with the given flag.
+|
 | **-out_dir**: string.
 Path to where BICEPS output should be stored.
 Default option is in current working directory.
 Remember to bind this path if using the singularity version of the tool.
 |
 | **-save_bids**: int.
 Set to a positive number if you want the output to be saved in BIDS on top of standard BICEPS output format.
 Default is to not save in this way.